FerdiantJoshua/shared-notepad/README.md

 To save, you need to enter the randomly generated key in (`http://localhost:5678/key`).
 This key is also generated and returned after a successful save, to eliminate the need of revisiting `/key` every single time.

+The length of text can be stored is currently limited to 1 MB. _(change this in `main.py`'s constant)_

 ## Environment

 Python 3.11.9 or above.